jal004/KeebCompanion/KeebCollection/README.md

 4. Change the following values _(Highlighted in green above)_ in this body of text:

-   - The value of `user` ("local_user") to "root"
+   - The value corresponding to `user` ("local_user") to "root"
-   - The value of `password` ("password") to the password that you created in the 'Setup' section of the main README wrapped in double-quotes.
+   - The value corresponding to `password` ("password") to the password that you created in the 'Setup' section of the main README wrapped in double-quotes.
    - The text should now look like the following, with your created password replacing `<your password here>`:
      ```